UK PIF - Professional Investor Fund

 Melville is the key architect and lead advocate of the UK Professional Investor Fund (PIF) proposal.
 He is recognised as the progenitor of the PIF:

 Melville has been instrumental in designing of the PIF:

 UK government and regulator representatives have constructively engaged with this proposal.
-There is widespread industry support for the PIF initiative, including from institutional investors as well as big business and SME fund and asset managers.
+There is widespread industry support for the PIF initiative, including from institutional investors as well as large and SME fund managers.

 Melville is very grateful to:

-- AIMA, AREF, BPF, The Investment Association, INREV, IPF and other industry organsiations;
+- AIMA, AREF, BPF, The Investment Association, INREV, IPF and other industry organisations;

 - fund managers, institutional investors, tax advisers, law firms and other professionals

 Many respondents kindly utilised suggested precedent responses: responses developed by Melville in light of kind collaboration with research, tax, regulatory specialists, senior counsel (John Virgo) and other network contacts.

 Download Suggested Responses to the HM Treasury 26 January 2021 Call For Input